pulpgrinder/passiflora/README.md

 ### Sliding Menu (optional)

-Passiflora includes a built-in basic sliding menu for platforms that don't have a native menu bar (iOS, Android), or for web-style navigation on any platform. **This is entirely optional** — you can use it as-is, customise it, or remove it and replace it with your own menu solution.
+Passiflora includes a built-in basic sliding menu for platforms that don't have a native menu bar (iOS, Android), or for web-style navigation on any platform. **This is entirely optional** — you can use it as-is, customise it, or remove it and replace it with your own menu package.

 The menu is built automatically from `PassifloraConfig.menus` at page load.
 It slides in from the right edge of the screen, supports arbitrarily nested submenus, and calls `PassifloraConfig.handleMenu(title)` when a leaf item is tapped.